silvercar/ionic-datepicker/README.md

 # Workflow 3: good (under construction)

-Should be that just modifying files in ionic-datepicker rebuilds everything for you, but I'm still working on that as a side project so it'll probably never happen.
+Should be that just modifying files in `ionic-datepicker/` rebuilds everything for you, but I'm still working on that as a side project so it'll probably never happen.